 This page explains how you can manage your errors in Stackdriver Error Reporting.

-To view your errors, open the Error Reporting page in the GCP Console.
+To view your errors, open the Error Reporting page in the Cloud Console.
 A list of recently occurring error groups, in order of frequency, appears:

 Tip: Treat this list like an email inbox.
 Keep it clean and useful by fixing underlying errors, and/or muting those errors that are expected and recurring.